ibm-cloud-docs/containers/cs_ingress_comm_annotations.md

      </thead>
      <tbody>
      <tr><td>`defaultBackendService`</td><td>Specify the name of an optional default service to receive requests when no host is configured or no matching host is found.
 This service replaces the IBM-provided default service that generates a `404` message.
 You might use this service to configure custom error pages or for testing connections.</td></tr>
      <tr><td>`defaultCertificate`</td><td>A secret for a default TLS certificate to apply to any subdomain that is configured with Ingress ALBs in the format `secret_namespace/secret_name`.
 To create a secret, you can run the [`ibmcloud ks ingress secret create` command](/docs/containers?topic=containers-ingress-types#manage_certs).
-If a secret for a different TLS certificate is specified in the `spec.tls` section of an Ingress resource, that secret is applied instead of this default secret.</td></tr>
+If a secret for a different TLS certificate is specified in the `spec.tls` section of an Ingress resource, and that secret exists in the same namespace as the Ingress resource, then that secret is applied instead of this default secret.</td></tr>
      <tr><td>`enableSslPassthrough`</td><td>Enable SSL passthrough for the ALB.
 The TLS connection is not terminated and passes through untouched.</td></tr>
      <tr><td>`httpPort`, `httpsPort`</td><td>Expose non-default ports for the Ingress ALB by adding the HTTP or HTTPS ports that you want to open.</td></tr>
      <tr><td>`ingressClass`</td><td>If you specified a class other than `public-iks-k8s-nginx` or `private-iks-k8s-nginx` in your Ingress resource, specify the class.</td></tr>